MaxChiu1122/Brownian_motion/README.md

-For a better version, please view the link on Notion(where I copy it to github,thanks!) https://held-handspring-a63.notion.site/Brownian-Motion-4aad705ef7374057bae83cd882e9ee52?pvs=4
+For a better version, please view the link on Notion, where I initially did on.
+Thanks!!!

+https://held-handspring-a63.notion.site/Brownian-Motion-4aad705ef7374057bae83cd882e9ee52?pvs=4

 # Introduction